expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 		0, //Minimum value
 		1, //Maximum value
 		0, //Default value
+		objNull, //Radius center (Can either be an OBJECT or position ARRAY) If left as objNull no radius will be drawn.
-		objNull, //Radius center (For use with RADIUS subtype) [1,1,1,0.7], //Radius color
+		[1,1,1,0.7], //Radius color
 		false //Is percentage value
 	]